Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 • Lot 10 Mall (5th floor)

-Is Jalan Alor food street worth visiting?
+Is Jalan Alor Night Market worth visiting for vegetarians?

 Leave a Reply